 In the first case, the feedback is pushed to the maximum upon start-up.
 The timer starts with a charging slope of the short-circuit condition (SC).
-With an OVL timer internally set to 200 ms, the timer duration in this start-up sequence is 50 ms. As soon as regulation occurs, the timer gets reset.
+If the timer would be externally set to 200 ms, the timer duration in this start-up sequence would be 50 ms. As soon as regulation occurs, the timer gets reset.
 An overload occurs shortly after (OVL).
 The internal timer immediately starts to count when the 3.2-V level is crossed (V{FB} with no OPP).
-As the overload lasts less than 200 ms, the feedback returns to its regulation level and resets the timer.
+As the overload lasts less than 200 ms (in this example the timer is set to 200 ms), the feedback returns to its regulation level and resets the timer.

 In the second case, the overload occurs after regulation but the feedback voltage quickly jumps into the short-circuit area.
-At this point, the countdown is accelerated as the charging slope changed to a steeper one.
-The load goes back to an OVL mode and the counter slows down.
-Finally, back to short circuit again and the timer trips the fault circuitry after completion: all pulses are immediately stopped and an auto-recovery double hiccup takes places.
+At this point, the countdown is accelerated as the